MortisHuang/VIFFI-image-analysis/README.md

 raw_cell = "Euglena" # "Whitecell" or "Euglena"
 raw_cell_type = "N-"  # in Whitecell are "lymphocyte" and "neutrophyl", in Euglena are "N+" and "N-"
 ```

+The code will create a folder named "generated" and all the images will be stored in it.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)